 You have shielded twisted-pair (STP) and unshielded twisted-pair (UTP).
 Cheaper and less likely to break than coaxial, they are widely used because they are easy to install and maintain.
 This type of cable has other variations based on your needs.

 Made up of conducting glass or plastic.
 Using light to transmit electrical signals makes fiber-optic cable the fastest cable.
-It is also known to be the most brittle and have connections that only specially-trained technicians will be able to install.
+It is also known to be the most brittle and has connections that only specially-trained technicians will be able to install.

 Cables are the arteries of your business’ network and, like arteries, they need to be maintained regularly to function.